 - Washington State Bar Association (Member)

-- Volunteer and Coordinator, King County Bar Association Immigration Legal Clinic
+- Volunteer and Coordinator, King County Bar Association Immigration Legal Clinics

 - University of Chicago, B.A., 1973